thesamuraiwho/100-days-of-code/r1-log.md

 Updated my portfolio website further to remove/comment empty or placeholder elements.
 Got two more parts of the FCC responsive web design project done.
 My projects look ugly but they pass the tests.

+### R1D60

+Got my certification for the FCC responsive web design.
+The projects I submitted were basic but helpful for me to move on to my own projects.
+I'll be practicing some basic websites soon.
+I'm also refreshing on Javascript (too much procrastination/decay).

 ### R1D101

 ### R1D102